mdanisulh/empowher/README.md

 - [x] Identify key features and functionalities for each section.
 - [x] Design the architecture.
 - [X] Choose the appropriate technology stack for app development.
-- [ ] Develop the backend infrastructure to support the app's functionality.
 - [ ] Multi-language Support
 - [ ] Perform usability testing with a diverse group of potential users to identify and resolve any bugs or issues.
 - [ ] Implement AI algorithms to manage EmpowHer community and make it more engaging and personalized.